nathanbirrell/natee.biz/pinboard.md

 layout: layouts/base.njk
 ---

-Nice things from the internet.
+Nice things and inspiration I find on the internet.

 {% for photo in collections.pinboard %}